Penn State University

 External Grant Collaborations

 Schreyer Institute faculty consultants can assist faculty members with proposals for external grants to funding agencies such as NSF, HHMI, NIH, NIMH, or the USDA that have a curricular or pedagogical focus.
 We can provide support to overall project design, faculty development, or project assessment and evaluation.
 The level of support depends on a number of factors.
 We are happy to consult with you as you explore opportunities.
-Please contact us as early as possible.

 Factors we consider when making decisions about collaborating on external grant applications: